COVID-19 Mitigation Project for Georgia’s K-12 Schools

 Will schools be required to pay for the OTC COVID tests?

-No, DPH will provide the OTC COVID-19 tests for participating schools, free of charge.
+No, DPH will provide OTC COVID-19 tests for participating schools, free of charge, if they are requested.

 We have already enrolled in the DPH Testing Program (ELC), but we are now interested in obtaining items through the K-12 COVID-19 Mitigation Project.
 Who do we contact?